sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 ## Instructions to prepare for the downtime

-The safe way to prepare for the downtime is to terminate your VMs in time.
+The safest way to prepare for the downtime is to `terminate` your VMs in time.
-"Terminate" means using the button from the Cloud's user interface and check that the VM is gone.
-As part of the termination procedure, the persistent disks of the VM will be copied back to our Ceph cluster.
+The alternative to termination is `undeploy`.
+If you do neither, your VM will probably be lost or damaged during the maintenance.

+Your choice is dependent on what you want to do with data on non-persistent disks.
+Read the following section and decide on `terminate` or `undeploy`.

 ### Non-persistent disks

-If your VM changed valuable data on non-persistent disks, you should copy that to another location before terminating: changes to data on non-persistent disks is lost when the VM terminates.
+Changes to data on non-persistent disks are lost when the VM terminates.
+If this is undesirable, you have a choice:

+- copy valuable data to another location, then terminate the VM
+- undeploy the VM (this copies the disks to redundant temporary storage)

 For more information on (non-) persistency, see [Image Persistence](http://doc.hpccloud.surfsara.nl/image_persistence).

 How can you check your disks for persistency?